-♥ We assess all grant applications
+We assess all grant applications

-We assess the applications against eligibility and notify you if you are not eligible.
-Eligible applications are assessed against the assessment criteria including an overall consideration of value with relevant money.
+We assess the applications against eligibility criteria and notify you if you are not eligible.
+The Industry Growth Program Committee will assess eligible applications against the assessment criteria including an overall consideration of value with relevant money.
 The report provided to your business through the program's Advisory Service is also considered as part of the assessment process.